Beef Bone Broth Recipe

 Easy as that!
 Delicious, savory and nutritious bone broth.

 P.S.
 I’ve written an extensive guide on pretty much everything I know about bone broth.
 Grab a cup of bone broth and give it a read here.Print

 Organic beef bone broth made in a slow cooker.

-- 3-4 pounds of mixed beef bones (oxtail, knuckles, short rib, etc.)
+- 3–4 pounds of mixed grass-fed beef bones (marrow bones, oxtail, knuckles, short rib, etc.)

 - 2 medium onions, chopped

 - 8–10 cups water (or enough to cover ingredients)

 - Place the mixed bones in a roasting pan in a single layer and place it into the oven.
 Roast the bones for 30 minutes.
 Turn bones over and roast another 30 minutes.

 - While the bones are roasting, chop the onions, carrots, and celery.
 You are going to discard these after long hours of cooking, so a rough chop works great!